 It can be hard to think that man’s best friend could hurt anyone, but it happens all the time.
 So the question is: What happens if you’re bitten by someone else’s dog?
 One of the most important steps you can take is to contact the Madison dog bite attorneys at Boller & Vaughan.

-Our skilled dog bite lawyers have extensive success in personal injury cases, including those related to animal bites, and we can help you pursue the compensation you need for medical expenses and other damages.
+Our skilled animal bite injury attorneys have extensive success in personal injury cases, including those related to animal bites, and we can help you pursue the compensation you need for medical expenses and other damages.